 People are drawn to those who share a genuine care and concern for others.
 Set aside time in your week to check in with your team.
 Ask how about their tasks, about barriers they’ve encountered, about troubling factors and distractions from outside work.

-Demonstrating that you care -- even when everything is going right -- makes it easier for people to come to you when they really need your help.
+Demonstrating that you care, even when everything is going right, makes it easier for people to come to you when they really need your help.
+Approachable leadership means paying attention and letting your team know that you are willing to go the extra mile for them.

 - Give your full, undivided attention